nikitavoloboev/data/focusing/habits.md

 ## Building new habits (rules)

-Nowadays I learn new habits proactively by building systems and thought processes that lead me in [directions](../focusing/goals.md) I want to go.
+I try learn new habits proactively by building systems and thought processes that lead me in [directions](../focusing/goals.md) I want to go.
 Everything is built around refined [rules](../focusing/rules.md) & [processes](../focusing/processes.md).

+Streaks is a nice app that lets me keep track of the 6 main things I want to keep track in life.
+I get a notification in the evening where I review the habits.

 ## Notes